|Found by||Graves, Pat|

 |Width (heel)||5 in|

-These casts were made by Roger Patterson himself, four years and one day before he obtained the famous Patterson/Gimlin film just a few miles away.
+These casts were made by Roger Patterson himself, almost exactly four years to the day before he obtained the famous Patterson/Gimlin film just a few miles away.
 Roger documented the circumstances around his discovery of the prints on pages 18 – 20 in his book Do Abominable Snowmen of America Really Exist?

 In Roger’s book, the date of the casting is reported to be October 21, 1964.
 This is likely an error, as was discovered by Roger’s authorized biographer, David Murphy.
 Roger had the foresight to carve the dates into the back of the casts as they were drying, and the back of the original clearly states that the date was in 1963.
 Since the casts were taken in October, it is doubtful that Roger made a mistake with the year (as people are prone to do in January after the date change, not being used to the new year).
 I tend to think that the date reported in his book is an error.
 This error has been published in every other source since.